oliviernt/npm-workspaces-bug-reproduction/README.md

-# NPM Workspaces Docker Bug Reporoduction
+# NPM Workspaces Docker Bug Reproduction

 I'm reproducing a bug I'm encountering where npm 7 workspaces don't work the same when run in the official docker node:15 container as when running it locally.